heyySaikat/heyySaikat/README.md

 </p>

 # 💫 About Me:
 Full-stack developer focused on building real-world, production-ready applications.
-Experienced in developing business software, web platforms, and desktop systems with clean architecture and practical problem-solving.
-Actively seeking opportunities to contribute, learn, and grow as a software developer.
+Experienced in developing business software, web platforms, and desktop systems with clean architecture and practical problem-solving. <br>Actively seeking opportunities to contribute, learn, and grow as a software developer.

 # 🚀 Featured Projects